Cap0n3/auth_app/README.md

-A simple and robust auth app built with React and Django Rest Framework, showcasing straightforward user authentication.
+A simple and robust session based auth app built with React and Django Rest Framework, showcasing straightforward user authentication.